angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 One cool trick you can use is to try and bait them into using a known Surgical effect if you have your own in hand.
-By placing additional copies of Doomsday into your pile, if your opponent tries to extract them, you can *shrink* your library by casting your own Surgical on the original Doomsday and "shrink it" by that amount.
+By placing additional copies of Doomsday into your pile, if your opponent tries to extract them, you can *shrink* your library by casting your own Surgical on the original Doomsday and *shrink it* by that amount.
 This again assumes they will Surgical at a time you want but it is a possibility to be considered.